-From summer 2019 to summer 2020 the impacts of the pandemic significantly impacted the Summer Academic Enrichment Program.
+The COVID-19 pandemic significantly impacted participation in the SAEP program.
 The number of students receiving stipends dropped 76.6% from 568 students in 2019 to 133 students in 2020.
-Some gains were made for the summer 2021 programming as program sponsors again began in person camp experience; the total stipends increased to 266 for summer 2021.
-For summer 2022, the additional funds coupled with supplemental administrative efforts from the Office of Higher Education contributed to a significant change in program success for summer 2022.
-A total of 586 students received stipends for participation in SAEP for summer 2022, representing a 120% increase from summer 2021 as compared to summer 2022.
-This increased participation and receipt of stipends realigns the program to a participation level similar to the pre-pandemic participation rates of 2019.
+Some gains were made for the summer 2021 programming as program sponsors began offering in-person camp experiences again; the total stipends increased to 266 for summer 2021.
+For summer 2022, the additional funds coupled with supplemental administrative efforts from the Office of Higher Education contributed to a significant increase in participation for summer 2022 with 586 students received stipends - representing a 120% increase from summer 2021.